DiarmuidHenry/Project-01/readme.md

 ## Deployment

-Once the basic deisgn of the website was finished, I deployed it to GitHub Pages.
+Once the basic design of the website was finished, I deployed it to GitHub Pages.
 [The history of all deployed version of the site can be found here](https://github.com/DiarmuidHenry/Project-01/deployments).

 ### How to Deploy to GitHub Pages

 1. Log in to github.com.
-2. Selected *Project-01* in my list of repositories.
+2. Select *Project-01* in my list of repositories.
-3. Clicked Settings > Pages.
+3. Click Settings > Pages.
 4. Under *Source*, select *Deploy from a branch*.
 5. Under *Branch*, select *main* and */root*, then click *Save*.
 6. Wait a couple of minutes for the site to deploy, then navigate back to the repository.
-7. Click *Deployments*, which now should have appearde on the main repository page.
+7. Click *Deployments*, which now should have appeared on the main repository page.
 8. Under *Active Deployments*, click the link https://diarmuidhenry.github.io/Project-01/.
 (The deployed page will open in the current tab).

 ### How to Clone Repository

 1. Go to the [GitHub repository](https://github.com/DiarmuidHenry/Project-01/).
-2. Click the green *Code* dropwdwn button.
+2. Click the green *Code* drop-wdwn button.
 3. Click *HTTPS* and copy the URL.
 4. Open your IDE, and open a terminal.
 5. Type `git clone url`, replacing `url` with the URL copied in step 3.